oraclesean/docker-oracle/README.md

   Lines beginning with a `#` are ignored as comments.

   In this example, the patch number `33457235` appears twice, once for 19.13 and agains for 19.13.1, but there are version-specific files/checksums.
+  Patch 33912872 appears once, with a generic version.
+This patch is applicable to any release but must be applied after the RU.
+The build process evaluates patches in order, so it will apply this general patch last.

 Additional template files exist in this directory (I will eventually move them to the `template` directory for consistency).
 There are three categories:
 - TNS configurations.
 Templates for setting up listener and networking configurations.
 Customize as necessary.
 During initial database creation, the files are copied to their proper locations and variables interpreted from the environment.